 Sorghum is one of those grains that’s often overlooked, but I envision a future — much like quinoa’s — that’s very bright.
 A powerhouse in the whole-grain world, sorghum is a good source of dietary fiber and iron in addition to various vitamins and minerals.
-This gluten free grain is similar in size to israeli couscous and can be used in place of it in most recipes.
-It’s a hearty grain, which also makes it a great alternative for barley or farro and takes about an hour to cook.
+It’s similar in size to Israeli couscous and can be used in place of it in most recipes.
+It’s a hearty gluten-free grain, which makes it a great alternative for barley or farro and takes about an hour to cook.
 Nutty with just a touch of sweetness, sorghum is incredibly versatile in the kitchen.

 Historically, sorghum has most notably been used for livestock feed but it offers so much to a home cook as well.
 Check out some ideas below.

 - Sorghum flour – use it as an addition or replacement for whole-wheat flour in baked goods.
 Such as this Whole-Wheat Pear & Fennel Quick Bread.

 - Sorghum syrup – use as a sweetener in recipes like you would with honey or maple syrup.
 Like these Honey Roasted Figs or this Grapefruit Cardamom Vinaigrette.